Bruce Johnston

-Bruce Johnston (born Benjamin Baldwin; June 27, 1942) is an American singer, songwriter and musician who is a member of the Beach Boys.
+Bruce Johnston (born Benjamin Baldwin; June 27, 1942) is an American singer, songwriter, musician and record producer, best known as a former member of the Beach Boys.
 He also collaborated on many records with Terry Melcher (his bandmate in Bruce & Terry, the Rip Chords, and California Music) and composed the 1975 Barry Manilow hit "I Write the Songs".

 Born in Illinois, Johnston grew up in Los Angeles and studied classical piano in his early years.
 While in high school, he arranged and played on his first hit record, Sandy Nelson's "Teen Beat" (1959), and also worked with musicians such as Kim Fowley and Phil Spector.
 One of Johnston's first gigs was as a member of the surf band the Gamblers before becoming a staff producer at Columbia Records.

 In 1965, Johnston joined the Beach Boys for live performances, initially filling in for the group's co-founder Brian Wilson.
 Johnston's first appearance on the band's records was as a vocalist on "California Girls" (1965).
 He later contributed original material to the group's albums, including "The Nearest Faraway Place" on 20/20 (1969), "Tears in the Morning" and "Deirdre" on Sunflower (1970), and "Disney Girls (1957)" on Surf's Up (1971).

-Johnston left the Beach Boys in 1972 and subsequently embarked on a solo career.
-During this time, Johnston recorded one solo album, Going Public (1977), his latest to date.
-In late 1978, he rejoined the Beach Boys to co-produce the group's L.A.
+Johnston left the Beach Boys in 1972 and recorded one solo album, Going Public (1977).
+In late 1978, he rejoined the Beach Boys to co-produce the band's L.A.
 (Light Album) (1979).
-Since then, he has continued to tour as a member of the band.
+Since then, he continued to tour as a member of the band until his departure in 2026.

 Background

-Born in Peoria, Illinois in 1942 at the Florence Crittenden Home, Johnston's original name was Benjamin Baldwin.
+Born in Peoria, Illinois, in 1942 at the Florence Crittenden Home, Johnston's original name was Benjamin Baldwin.
 He was adopted as a child by William and Irene Johnston of Chicago and grew up in the wealthy Los Angeles neighborhoods of Brentwood and Bel-Air.
 His adoptive family is of Irish descent, with his grandparents hailing from Markethill, County Armagh.
 His adoptive father was president of the Owl Rexall Drug Company in Los Angeles after moving from Walgreens in Chicago.

 Johnston attended the private Bel Air Town and Country School (later renamed John Thomas Dye School) and the University of California, Los Angeles.
 He also studied classical piano in his early years, training at Interlochen Arts Camp as a youth.